esphome/esphome-docs/components/climate/pid.rst

              ki: 0.00487
              kd: 12.56301

+The *PID Climate Autotune* button can be removed from the config, if the results are satisfactory, it's not needed anymore.

 7. Complete, compile & upload the updated firmware.

 If the calculated PID parameters are not good, you can try some of the alternative parameters printed below the main control parameters in the log output.

 ``climate.pid.autotune`` Action
 -------------------------------